ACDBio/GCDPipe/README.md

 #

 ![Project Image](https://github.com/ACDBio/GCDPipe/blob/main/app_default_assets/gcdbanner_small.png)
-> A radnom forest-based tool for risk gene, disease-relevant cell type and drug ranking for complex traits using GWAS-derived genetic evidence.
+> A an easy-to-use radnom forest-based tool for risk gene, disease-relevant cell type and drug ranking for complex traits using GWAS-derived genetic evidence.
 ---
 ### Table of Contents
 You're sections headers will be used to reference location of destination.